 The Superintendent shall conduct a hearing to determine whether the student committed the disciplinary offense of which the student is accused, and if so, what the consequence shall be.
 The Superintendent shall arrange for an audio recording of the hearing, a copy of which shall be provided to the student or parent upon request.
 The Superintendent shall inform all participants before the hearing that an audio record will be made of the hearing and a copy will be provided to the student and parent upon request.
-The student shall be provided to the student and parent upon request.
-The student shall be provided to the student and parent upon request.
-The student shall be provided to the student and parent upon request.
 The student shall have all the rights afforded the student at the Principal's hearing for long-term suspension.